 Stir often until the vegetables are crisp-tender, about 4 minutes (they will get another few minutes to cook at the end of the stir fry so it's ok if they're still crunchy right now).
 Transfer them to a plate and set aside.

-2 Scramble the eggs: Heat 1 more tablespoon of oil in the same wok or skillet over high heat.
+2 Scramble the eggs: Season the beaten eggs with a little salt and pepper.
+Heat 1 more tablespoon of oil in the same wok or skillet over high heat.
 Add the beaten eggs and scramble quickly, just about 1 minute.
 When they are just cooked through, slide them out onto the plate with the vegetables.

 3 Stir fry the rice: Return the wok to the burner over high heat, add the remaining tablespoon of oil, then add the cooled rice .
 Stir fry, stirring occasionally, until it is lightly browned in spots, about 5 minutes.

 Add the ginger and the garlic to the rice, and stir until they're fragrant, about 1 minute.
 Add the soy sauce, sesame oil, and 1/2 cup scallions.

 4 Finish the stir fry: Return the vegetables and eggs to the wok with the rice.
 Cook, stirring often, until everything is combined and hot and the vegetables are just tender, about 3 minutes.
 Taste and adjust the seasonings with salt and pepper, if needed.